 It depends on the timing of the offer, but in general, we try to allow those receiving an offer a week to ten days in which to respond.
 If we're calling you any time after early August, however, we may have to ask for a shorter response time—and if we're calling you on the first day of orientation, we'll have to ask you for an immediate answer.

-If you know you want to defer and enter in a later year, we would encourage you to email us at email@example.com and let us know; we may be able to make you a deferral offer for the next year's entering class.
+firstname.lastname@example.org and let us know; we may be able to make you a deferral offer for the next year's entering class.
 (We typically make about 10 such offers a year.)
 Please don’t request a deferral unless you feel certain that beginning at Michigan a year from now is your first choice for your legal education; it is our policy that deferral is binding, and because we have a limited number of slots for deferred admission, we necessarily need to get an answer from you in a relatively short amount of time—which means you won’t have a lot of time for a visit or other similar investigation.
-Also, please don't wait to let us know about your interest in deferring until we call you with a waitlist offer for this year's entering class, though; because our priority at that time will be filling our current needs, the answer to your deferral request is much more likely to be no.
+Also, please don't wait to let us know about your interest in deferring until we call you with a waitlist offer for this year's entering class; because our priority at that time will be filling our current needs, the answer to your deferral request is much more likely to be no.

 Sometimes our waitlisted applicants are on the fence about deferring: they have an option for something interesting to do during a deferral year, but in an ideal world, would prefer to begin law school right away.
 Should they ask for a deferral or not?
-If you find yourself in that situation in mid- to late June or later (that is, after our second deposit deadline has passed, and we have more information about what our immediate waitlist needs are likely to be), and would like a little counseling, please feel free to contact us.
+If you find yourself in that situation in mid- to late June or later (that is, after our second deposit deadline has passed, and we have more information about what our immediate waitlist needs are likely to be), and would like a little counseling, please feel free to email us.
 We’d be happy to talk to you about the pros and cons of making the request.

 Finally, if you request a deferral but are not granted one, we will still consider you for admission for the current year if you remain interested.